MiguelHocson/video_games_sales_analysis/README.md

 FROM vg_sales
 UNION ALL
 SELECT
-	'Europe & Africa' AS region,
+	'Europe & Australia' AS region,
 	 SUM(pal_sales) AS total_sales
 FROM vg_sales
 UNION ALL